env3d/web-dev-tutorial/README.md

 server.
 Well where can we find such a server that runs the git software so we can put our code?
 If you work for a company with their own system administrator and hardware infrastructure, they probably have a server already setup.
-For the rest of us, we can use free online git servers such as (github)[http://github.com].
+For the rest of us, we can use free online git servers such as github - http://github.com.

 Feel free to google "github tutorials" to figure out some git basics.
 Remember, git is the software and github is the online server that allow you to share your code